Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Momentum mapping

 The features discussed in the previous section can be understood in greater depth by looking at the initial to final momentum mapping for specific sets of orbits.
 Here we will address the question of what momentum ranges $\mathbf{p}_0$ at the tunnel exit lead to specific final momenta $\mathbf{p}$.
 These studies are necessary as the joint influence of the driving field and the binding potential will modify the electron momenta during the continuum propagation.
 Moreover, they will shed light on the initial momenta leading to specific holographic features and why a certain sampling highlights particular momentum ranges and structures.

 We will perform this mapping for orbits 1 to 4 according to the classification in Table \ref{tab:OrbitClassification}, and compare our results with the single-orbit distributions in Sec.~\ref{sec:singleorbit}.
 Because we have observed, using the single-orbit PMDs, that both for the forward and the hybrid methods there are unexpected features associated with rescattered orbits, such as ridges for orbits 1, 2 and 3, we will classify the dynamics further using the tunnel exit $z_0$ and the Bohr radius $r_0$ as parameters.
 This classification has been first employed in \cite{Maxwell2018} within the context of the boundary CQSFA and uses the distance of closest approach $r_c$ of an electron along a specific orbit.
 If during the continuum propagation, $r_c$ lies within the region $r_0<r_c<|z_0|$, where $|z_0|$ is the radial distance from the origin determined by the absolute value of the tunnel exit, we assume that the electron has undergone a soft collision.
 This means that the residual potential was able to deflect the electron and bring it closer to the core than the tunnel exit but has not reached a region for which the potential is dominant.
 If the distance of closest approach $r_c$ is smaller than the Bohr radius $r_0$, we consider the electron has a hard collision with the core.
-Within this classification, a direct orbit implies $r_c>|z_0|$ throughout.
+Within this classification, a direct orbit implies $r_c>|z_0|$ throughout. { A summary of these filtering criteria is provided in Table \ref{tab:mapping}, together with the features observed for the final momenta.
+For the initial momenta, we have observed that a wide range of fine structures, such as islands concentrated in narrow momentum ranges, lead to caustics and ridges, but may also be associated with rare events in which there is barely deflection}.
 Unless otherwise stated, we will focus on a comparison between the rate-based method and the standard CQSFA.
 The conclusions drawn for the rate-based scenario are also valid for the H-CQSFA.

-Fig. \ref{fig:orbits1} shows the initial (panels (a) and (c)) and final (panels (b) and (d)) momenta for orbit 1 following the classification given in Table \ref{tab:OrbitClassification}.
-The first row shows the results obtained within the standard boundary CQSFA approach, while the second row shows the ones from the rate-based forward method.
-With both methods, the initial momentum of orbit 1 exhibits a flame-shaped structure, which is filled for the final momenta.
-However, the forward method renders some structure inside the flame and rescattering ridges that are not present in its boundary CQSFA counterpart.